 AI-Powered Custom Dashboards

-We knew that users were ignoring our default dashboards, but it wasn't simply giving them the KPI cards they wanted.
-I redesigned them into customizable, role-based dashboards with AI-supported summaries, increasing engagement by 71%.
+Users were ignoring our default dashboards because the experience did not match how they monitored their work.
+I redesigned the product around customizable, role-based dashboards with AI-supported summaries, increasing engagement by 71%.

 Problem